danielabrahamx/foundersnet-prediction-market/README.md

 ## 🙏 Acknowledgments

-- [Movement Labs](https://movementnetwork.xyz) for the incredible L2 infrastructure
+- [Movement Labs](https://movementnetwork.xyz) for the incredible blockchain infrastructure
 - [Aptos Labs](https://aptos.dev) for the Move language and SDK
 - The open-source community for inspiration and tools